Understanding Domestic Partnerships and Domestic Partner Insurance

 How Do I Evaluate Domestic Partner Insurance?

 Evaluating domestic partner insurance requires the same research as evaluating the purchase of any type of health insurance.
 Taking the time to understand and review a health insurance policy thoroughly is important and will help you get the most out of your insurance.
 Using the Health Insurance 101 article will help with information on understanding your health insurance policy terms.

 How Do I Find a Domestic Partner Insurance Health Benefit Plan?

 The first step would be to start with your employee benefits health insurance plan at work.
-You can contact your insurance company directly and ask them if you can insure your domestic partner on your employee health insurance plan and if so, what steps you need to take to get started.
+You can contact your HR person or the insurance company directly and ask them if you can insure your domestic partner on your employee health insurance plan and if so, what steps you need to take to get started.
 If your employer's health insurance plan does not provide domestic partner insurance, you can check with a private company.